niklaas/www-niklaas-eu/content/2018-04-10-syncthing-on-debian.md

 title: "Setting up syncthing with systemd on Debian"
 date: 2018-04-10T19:11:53+02:00

+taxonomies:
   tags: ["syncthing", "Debian", "sysadmin", "systemd"]
 ---

 [Syncthing][syncthing] is a great tool for keeping machines in sync.
 This is